JoaoVKS/Pwsh.ai/README.md

 # Pwsh.ai - test build — AI Chatbot with Voice & PowerShell

-A lightweight AI chat UI with optional voice input and the ability to run PowerShell commands.
+A lightweight but powerfull AI chat UI with optional voice input and the ability to run PowerShell commands.
 🚀 Made with [WebWrapperNet](https://github.com/JoaoVKS/WebWrapperNet).

 ## Features